 A diverse riverine fauna is dependent on habitat diversity, such as diversity in connection frequency, substrate heterogeneity and structural complexity.
-The 38 measures within the tentatively selected plan (TSP) will improve the habitat within the project reach benefiting the over 100 species of fish living in the Lower Mississippi River (Baker et al 1991).
+The 38 measures within the recommended plan (RP) will improve the habitat within the project reach benefiting the over 100 species of fish living in the LMR (Baker et al 1991).
 Many of these fish depend on the floodplain for spawning, rearing, and foraging and species, such as suckers, gar, and various species of minnows and shiners move from the river into the floodplain for spawning.
-Once the eggs hatch, larval fish utilize the diverse food resources found in permanent lakes and flooded bottomland hardwoods before returning to the main channel.
+Once the eggs hatch, larval fish use the diverse food resources found in permanent lakes and flooded BLH forests before returning to the main channel.

 This monitoring plan proposes the framework for monitoring the changes in aquatic species and habitat that will occur with construction of the TSP.
 Fish, invertebrate, water quality and habitat data will ideally be collected seasonally in habitats affected by project measures or stratified representative habitats within the project reach.
-Proposed monitoring will be finalized during Preconstruction, Engineering and Design (PED) as measures are refined and site conditions are investigated.
+Proposed monitoring will be finalized during preconstruction, engineering and design (PED) as measures are refined and site conditions are investigated.
 Monitoring surveys will assist in presence/absence surveys of federally listed species, potential avoid and minimization measures, and associated tiered Endangered Species Act (ESA) consultations with implementation of individual measures, as detailed in the ESA discussions of the main report.
 As monitoring is completed, data will be reported and analyzed by USACE and the NFS to facilitate adaptive management.
 At the completion of the monitoring period, a technical note and/or journal article will be prepared.